Ex-Massachusetts Gov. Patrick announces Dem presidential bid

 Patrick also urged the party at the time to look in the mirror, saying that “the outcome of the 2016 election was less about Donald Trump winning than Democrats and our nominee letting him do so.”

-Early in his career, Patrick served as assistant attorney general for civil rights in the Clinton administration and later worked as an executive at Texaco and Coca-Cola.
-Since leaving the governor’s office, Patrick has worked as a managing director for Bain Capital — a company co-founded by 2012 Republican presidential nominee Mitt Romney, Patrick’s predecessor as governor.
+Early in his career, Patrick served as assistant attorney general for civil rights in President Bill Clinton’s administration and later worked as an executive at Texaco and Coca-Cola.
+Since leaving the governor’s office, Patrick has worked as a managing director for Bain Capital, a company co-founded by 2012 Republican presidential nominee Mitt Romney, Patrick’s predecessor as governor.

 Patrick’s Massachusetts record is mixed.
 His successes include helping oversee the 2006 health care law signed by Romney that would go on to serve as a blueprint for Obama’s 2010 health care law.